sbgn/sbgn/docs/templates2.md

 # Templates

-This page provides SBGN reference cards and lists the material provided to help you use the SBGN languages in your favorite software.
+This page provides SBGN reference cards and other materials to help you use the SBGN languages in your favorite software.

 Formats used: